raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 ![score](images/score.png)

-+ Create a variable for the score and display it.
++ Create a variable for the score, set it to zero at the start of the game and display it.

 [[[generic-scratch-add-variable]]]